-The Link file should be created by Suprtool with the Output, Link option; it should only contain the fields that you actually need in the final report, plus any sort fields.
+The Link file should be created by Suprtool with the Output,Link option; it should only contain the fields that you actually need in the final report, plus any sort fields.
 If you do a :LISTF of the file, it should show "SD" as the CODE; this means it is self-describing.
 It contains a description of its own record structure in some special user labels; this allows you to refer to the same field names as in the original database and Suprlink can compute where they occur in the record.
 For example:

-+input sales {Sales is sorted by custno}

-+link custfile {key is custno}
++input sales +link custfile +link addrfile {Sales is sorted by custno} {key is custno} +output custsale +exit {link three files} {into custsale}

-+link addrfile

-+output custsale {link three files}

-+exit {into custsale}